 Welcome to the PhD Program in Physics website, University of Pisa

-The purpose of the PhD Program is advanced training towards frontier research, either fundamental or applied, experimental or theoretical, in a wide selection of subjects where the Physics Department of the University of Pisa and its national and international scientific partners excel at a worlwide level.
+The purpose of the PhD Program is advanced training towards frontier research, either fundamental or applied, experimental or theoretical, in a wide selection of subjects where the Physics Department of the University of Pisa and its national and international scientific partners excel at a worldwide level.
 The main goal of PhD students is to perform original research, achieving scientific independence with an international characterization.
 Research is performed under the supervision of a tutor, who is defined during the 1st year.
 These are the main research areas: Applied Physics, Astronomy and Astrophysics, Condensed Matter and Plasma Physics, Experimental Elementary Particle Physics, Theoretical Physics.

 Since 2018 the Program runs jointly with INFN (National Institute for Nuclear Physics).
 The present Coordinator is prof. M. D’Elia.